 About 50km across the border, just past Avon Downs, I bumped into “world walker” Tony Mangan.
-The 61-year-old Dubliner is walking his buggy named “Karma” around the world.
-The former ultra-marathon runner is well used to world travel and has been on this journey since 2016, relying on the generosity of locals while he spreads his message of awareness that “early cancer screening saves lifes”.
+The 61-year-old Dubliner is walking his buggy “Karma” around the world.
+The former ultra-marathon runner is used to world travel and has been on this journey since 2016, relying on the generosity of locals while he spreads his message of awareness that “early cancer screening saves lives”.
 I’d met him in Mount Isa a week earlier and written about him.
 I knew I’d pass him somewhere on the highway.
 After a brief chat I agreed to hide one of his large heavy water bottles at the Stuart Highway 300km marker (about 90kms down the road) which he would find a few days later.
 We both continued on to Darwin but I would beat him by about one and a half months.

 About seven hours into the journey I got to the Three Ways.
 This roadhouse is at the junction between the Barkly Hwy which heads to Isa and the Stuart Hwy which links Alice Springs and Darwin.
 I had never been north of this point before and Darwin was another 1000km away.
 I did consider staying at the motel here but it was expensive at $170 a room.
 With an hour or two of daylight left I decided to take my chances further north.

 This beautiful clump of rock was about 100km north of the Three Ways.
 Called Lubra’s Lookout this flat topped rocky outcrop is at Pamayu.
 As the name suggests it was an Aboriginal women’s meeting place.
 There was a climb there which affords great views but with no internet around these parts, I didn’t know about it at the time.
 Besides, I was getting anxious about finding a bed for the north.